justinliu23/brain-tumor-diagnosis/README.md

-# IgniteMinds Research: Brain Tumor Diagnosis
+# IgniteMinds Research: Comparing the Classification of Brain Tumors using Different Convolutional Neural Networks